AlexWanderman/mkfile/readme.md

 # TODO

-Add parameters:
+- Create binary files
-- -T --text=string - include this text in all new files.
+- Default text parameter for all files
-- --help
+- Default binary parameter for all files in binary mode
-- --version
+- chmod parameter